-357. Founded in 2006, the Alliance for Patient Access ("APA") is a self-described patient advocacy and health professional organization that styles itself as "a national network of physicians dedicated to ensuring patient access to approved therapies and appropriate clinical care."98 It is run by Woodberry Associates LLC, a lobbying firm that was also established in 2006.99 As of June 2017, the APA listed 30 "Associate Members and Financial Supporters."
+Founded in 2006, the Alliance for Patient Access ("APA") is a self-described 408. patient advocacy and health professional organization that styles itself as "a national network of physicians dedicated to ensuring patient access to approved therapies and appropriate clinical care."112 It is run by Woodberry Associates LLC, a lobbying firm that was also established in 2006.
+113 As of June 2017, the APA listed 30 "Associate Members and Financial Supporters."
 The list includes Endo, Mallinckrodt, and Purdue.

-358. APA's board members have also directly received substantial funding from pharmaceutical companies.100 For instance, board vice president Dr. Srinivas Nalamachu, who practices in Kansas, received more than \$800,000 from 2013 through 2015 from pharmaceutical companies-nearly all of it from manufacturers of opioids or drugs that treat opioids' side effects, including Purdue among others.
-Nalamachu's clinic was raided by FBI agents in connection with an investigation of Insys and its payment of kickbacks to physicians who prescribed Subsys.101 Other board members include Dr. Robert A. Yapundich from North Carolina, who received \$215,000 from 2013 through 2015 from pharmaceutical companies,
+APA's board members have also directly received substantial funding from pharmaceutical companies.
+114 For instance, board vice president Dr. Srinivas Nalamachu, who practices in Kansas, received more than \$800,000 from 2013 through 2015 from pharmaceutical companies-nearly all of it from manufacturers of opioids or drugs that treat opioids' side effects, including from Defendants Endo and Purdue.
+Other board members include Dr. Robert A. Yapundich from North Carolina, who received \$215,000 from 2013 through 2015 from pharmaceutical companies, including payments by Defendant Mallinckrodt; Dr. Jack D. Schim from California, who received more than \$240,000 between 2013 and 2015 from pharmaceutical companies, including Defendants Endo and Mallinckrodt; Dr. Howard Hoffberg from Maryland, who received \$153,000 between 2013 and 2015 from pharmaceutical companies, including Defendants Endo, Purdue, and Mallinckrodt; and Dr. Robin K. Dore from California, who received \$700,000 between 2013 and 2015 from pharmaceutical companies.